-The sale of advertising services on the TVA Network, i.e. its CFTM-TV (Montréal) station, as well as the regional and affiliated stations and specialty services, is sold by representatives of the sales agency division located in Montreal and Toronto administered by Quebecor Media Sales for national advertisers and also by TVA local sales representatives to local advertisers.
+Advertising services on the TVA Network, i.e. its CFTM-TV (Montréal) station, as well as regional and affiliated stations and specialty services are sold to national advertisers by sales representatives at Quebecor Media sales agency divisions in Montréal and Toronto.
+Local TVA sales representatives and affiliated stations provide advertising services for local announcers and all the markets served by the stations.

-For the year ended December 31, 2016, 70% of specialty channel revenues were derived from subscription charges paid by broadcasting distribution undertakings ("BDU"), while 30% were derived from advertising revenues.
+For the year ended December 31, 2017, 68% of specialty channel revenues were derived from subscription charges paid by broadcasting distribution undertakings ("BDU"), while 32% were derived from advertising revenues.

 As for TVA Films, it is involved in the acquisition and administration, in Canada and abroad, of rights for the distribution of films and audiovisual productions as well as television broadcast formats.
-Revenues are derived from three main sources: the operation of audiovisual works in rental and the sale of DVDs and Blu-rays, the sale of movies, television series and recordings of audiovisual shows on various digital platforms and the sale of products contained in its catalogue on various audiovisual platforms (video-on-demand, pay-TV and pay-per-view, general interest and specialty TV channels and new medias).
+Revenues are derived from three main sources: the operation of audiovisual works in rental, the sale of DVDs and Blu-rays, the sale of movies, television series and recordings of audiovisual shows on various digital platforms and the sale of products contained in its catalogue on various audiovisual platforms (video-on-demand, pay-TV and pay-per-view, general interest and specialty TV channels and new medias).